zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 </details>

-## User story V: calculate the tax for all states
+## User story VI: calculate the tax for all states

 > As a user I want to calculate the taxes in all five states so that I serve my products everywhere.